ESRS: A beginner's guide to the EU's sustainability reporting standards.

 Sector-specific ESRS

-EFRAG is working on creating sector-specific standards for industries like mining, oil and gas, transportation, and finance.
-It’s clear that these disclosures will primarily target industries with high reliance on fossil fuels and a big carbon footprint.
+EFRAG had been working, on behalf of the European Commission, on sector-specific standards for industries like mining, oil and gas, transportation, and finance – disclosures aimed primarily at industries with high reliance on fossil fuels and a big carbon footprint.
+Under the 2026 Omnibus reforms, that work was discontinued.
+There are no sector-specific ESRS coming; the sector-agnostic standards apply to all reporting companies.

 ESRS for SMEs